TAlkingJosh/Lumenante/README.md

 ## Development

-To run this project from source, you will need Python 3.10+ and the libraries listed in `requirements.txt`.
+To run this project from source, you will need [Python 3.13](https://www.python.org/downloads/) and the libraries listed in `requirements.txt`.

 ```bash
 # Clone the repository